hkarthik7/News/README.md

 #  NEWS APP WITH POWERSHELL

-This project s designed to show latest news in **UK** and displays in cards.
+This project is designed to show latest news in **UK** and displayed in cards.
-The intention is to create this app as mobile friendly and holds PowerShell as it's backbone.
+The intention is to create a mobile friendly app and holds PowerShell as it's backbone.

 ## BOILERPLATE